bjascob/amrlib/README.md

 tar xzf model_generate_t5-v0_1_0.tar.gz
 ln -snf model_generate_t5-v0_1_0   model_gtos
 ```
-If you are on a Windows system, simply rename the directories, instead of setting links.
+If you are on a Windows system you can simply rename the directories if this is easier than linking.
+The [7-zip](https://www.7-zip.org/) utility is a popular program for extracting tar.gz files under Windows.

 **For training**